 To edit data through a feature service, privileges sufficient to edit must be granted on the datasets in the database.

 If you will be registering the geodatabase as a managed database, the user with which you connect must have privileges sufficient to create data in the geodatabase and must have a default schema that matches the database user name.
 See Privileges for geodatabases in SQL Server for more information.

 Connect to SQL Server

-- The type of DBMS to which you are connecting (in this case, SQL Server)
+- The type of database management system to which you are connecting (in this case, SQL Server)